 One Two Three

 The Bean book is one of our most popular titles.
 In places where people are unaccustomed to reading their own language, One Two Three Beans provides a low-stress way to have a successful reading session and explore reading in their own language.
 This book can be adapted for any language.
-Want this book in your […]
+View this book in many […]

 Nakehi and the Beans

 A couple years ago, we reached out to Sindia Foster and the rest of the Elomwe team, asking if they had stories they would like us to make books about.
 One story they gave us was this story about a proud man, and his neighbors.
-According to Little Zebra Books director, David Ker, “We don’t just […]
+View this book on the Bloom Library: Nakehi and the […]

 No Pigs Allowed